 A light drizzle and a hint of pink colored the sky as we walked to the beach at Paradise Cove.
-A stubborn cloud seemed to have settled over the entire island and was unwilling to budge.
+Overhead, a stubborn cloud seemed to have settled over the entire island and was unwilling to budge.
 Even so, it was a pleasant morning.
 A polite mist dappled our eyelashes and Mynah birds bickered in the trees as we started to explore.
 Ayla clung shyly to her dad while baby Kolter’s mouth gaped in a wide yawn.
 The beach was peaceful and empty.

 We explored until the rain became more persistent and drove us indoors in search of warmth and coffee.
 It turns out that Oahu photos are lovely, even in the rain.
-What a lovely way to start the day.
+What a beautiful way to start the day.

 What Does Your Family’s Story Look Like?

 Every family is different.
 Your family may be high energy and looking for action-packed adventure or you may simply want to share a low key morning together.
 Let’s plan a morning that fits your needs.
 Find out more about my fun family photography sessions here.